mahrud/mahrud.github.io/index.md

 Things I've recently thought about:

+- Exceptional collections and phantoms in the derived categories of toric varieties
+- Buchweitz--Greuel--Schreyer's Conjecture B and Horrocks' splitting criterion
 - Weighted Green's $N_p$ conditions for subvarieties of weighted toric stacks
 - Projectivized toric vector bundles and complexity one $T$-varieties
 - GIT fan and truncations of modules in the Cox category
-- $F$-thickness of del Pezzo surfaces and other Mori dream spaces
+- $F$-thickness of del Pezzo surfaces and other Mori dream spaces {: style="font-size: 95%"}

-- Fourier--Mukai transforms and exceptional collections for toric varieties
-- BT-monads in the Cox category and homological mirror symmetry
-- Horrocks splitting criterion and virtual resolutions
+{% comment %}
 - $K$-equivalence and $D$-equivalence
-{: style="font-size: 95%"}

-{% comment %}
 - Tate resolutions and the (toric) BGG correspondence
 - Weak factorization of toric varieties and positivity
 - Mori Dream Spaces and GKM Varieties